 These projects are a combination of basic and applied research.
 The applied research is mostly in conjunction with my duties at the Oklahoma Biological Survey, where my niche is in the Oklahoma Natural Heritage Inventory (which keeps track of rare species of plants and animals in the state).

 My students follow their own interests.
-Students also contribute to my research projects as Graduate Research Assistants.
+Students also contribute to my research projects as Undergraduate or Graduate Research Assistants.

 On-going research projects include:

-Response to aerial exposure.
+Response to Aerial Exposure.
 Falling flood waters, changing water flows below power-production reservoirs, and periodic extraction of water for irrigation can all strand invertebrates and algae on the banks.
 Along with colleagues in Thailand, I am looking at how well algae survive short periods of aerial exposure and the behavior of invertebrates upon aerial exposure.
 This project has been funded by NSF, Oklahoma EPSCoR, and the Fulbright Foundation.
-More soon.

-Faunal surveys of targeted groups (e.g., crayfish) or specific sites.
-More soon.
+Faunal surveys of targeted groups or specific sites including crayfish, snails, and bumblebees.